-For many of us, especially if you are from the UK or other parts of Europe, the word ‘Embargo’ can have a different meaning to what it has here in Spain.
+For many of us, especially if we are from the UK or other parts of Europe, the word ‘Embargo’ can have a different meaning than what it has here in Spain.

 For most of us, the word Embargo is related to some kind of sanction that one country or government imposes on another.
 If you Google the word Embargo you will see something like this:-